hasinajy/winter-framework/README.md

 ## Spring Clone - Winter Project

 This project is a work-in-progress clone of the Spring MVC framework written in Java.
-This is not a full-clone of the Spring framework.
-Only the key features will be implemented for educational purposes.
+It's not a full replica, but focuses on implementing key features for educational purposes.

-However, contributions are welcomed if anyone wants to add a specific feature to the project.
-Please refer to the section `Contributing` to know more about contributions.
+We welcome contributions!
+If you'd like to add a specific feature, please refer to the `Contributing` section for details.

 **Directory Structure:**

-* **src/**: Contains the source code for the project.
+* **src/**: Contains the project's source code.
 * **packaging/**: Houses scripts for converting the project into a JAR file for deployment.
     * **package.sh**: Shell script for Linux/macOS users.
     * **package.bat**: Batch script for Windows users.

 **Requirements**

 The project uses the Jakarta EE APIs (formerly javax.ee).
-Make sure to have Jakarta EE 10 (or the required version) installed.
+Ensure you have Jakarta EE 10 (or the required version) installed.

 **Building and Running the Project:**